 Open Road's Response

-A short term loan of $400,000 from ORA gave Jibu time to make the necessary restructuring to become cash flow positive and/or to close financing with one of their core committed partners.
+A short-term loan of $400,000 from Open Road gave Jibu time to make the necessary restructuring to become cash flow positive and/or to close financing with one of their core committed partners.
 The bridge loan provided them with the liquidity needed to continue with core training programs and strengthen their quality control processes.
 It also allowed Jibu to avoid cutting jobs, programs, and operation centers because of their illiquidity crisis.

 To learn more visit: jibuco.com